-SMC Networks may seem like a no-name manufacturer, but their D3CM1604 modem has made the cut as a compatible modem that works with all major cable services.
+SMC Networks may seem like a no-name manufacturer, but their D3CM1604 modem has made the cut as a potential best modem for Spectrum.

 This small and boxy modem delivers 640 Mbps downstream and 120 Mbps upstream at a competitive price, and gives the bargain hunter little reason to consider other brands.